ChausseBenjamin/privateer/README.md

 [13]: https://github.com/jesseduffield/lazydocker
 [14]: https://github.com/sablierapp/sablier

-[^1]: Note that even though I use plex on a daily bases, I did not include it in this configuration as my instance is running bare-metal to avoid nvidia-docker shenanigans.
+[^1]: Note that even though I use plex on a daily basis, I did not include it in this configuration as my instance is running bare-metal to avoid nvidia-docker shenanigans.
 In this usecase, jellyfin is used as a fallback which works out of the box even without plex being configured.